-Java threads rely on simple wait-notify signals for inter-thread communications.
+Distributed thread synchronization.
+Java threads rely on simple wait-notify signals for interthread communications.
 By a design similar to that for cooperative semaphores, we have implemented a remote thread signaling mechanism where the master is responsible for transparently forwarding any wait and notify signals between its slave and the other threads running in the console node.
 With the cooperative semaphore and the remote signaling mechanisms installed, we are able to implement the distributed thread synchronization mechanism in a decentralized manner.

-3.3 Global Object Space
+3.3.
+Global Object Space

 The global object space is the part of the global thread space which provides location-independent object access.
-In each node of the cluster there is a distributed object manager (DOM) responsible for managing the local memory resources as well as cooperating with DOMs running on other nodes to create a globally accessible object space.
-This is achieved by implementing the DOMs on top of a distributed shared-memory (DSM) subsystem.
+In each node of the cluster there is a DOM responsible for managing the local memory resources as well as cooperating with DOMs running on other nodes to create a globally accessible object space.
+This is achieved by implementing the DOMs on top of a DSM subsystem.
 With the help of the DSM subsystem, discrete memory regions belonging to various cluster nodes are unified to form a single and contiguous memory space for global object sharing.
-As a result, objects remain to be accessible by a thread even after the thread has migrated to another node in the cluster.
+As a result, objects remain accessible by a thread even after the thread has migrated to another node in the cluster.
 The location where an object resides is transparent to a thread.

 The global object space is for the containment of all Java objects.
-It constitutes a portion of the entire address space at the virtual machine level, where the stack and the local heap of each JESSICA daemon process are used to store other internal state of the runtime system.
+It constitutes a portion of the entire address space at the virtual machine level, where the stack and the local heap of each JESSICA daemon process are used to store other internal states of the run-time system.
 Contents of objects that are located in a remote node are cached by the DSM subsystem, and JESSICA relies on the cache coherent protocol provided by the DSM subsystem to maintain the consistency of the cached data.
 The global object space is established by allocating a large chunk of shared memory from the DSM.
 JESSICA employs a decentralized approach for memory management, where the DOM running on each node is responsible for managing its own share of the global shared memory.
-Object allocation requests made by the threads in a node are always satisfied locally-the DOM will allocate the required space from its share instead of forwarding the request back to console.
-This is justified by the principle of locality suggesting that the migrated thread is likely to access the newly created objects for a repeated number of times in the near future.
+Object allocation requests made by the threads in a node are always satisfied locally-the DOM will allocate the required space from its share instead of forwarding the request back to the console.
 Because it is possible to have two or more nodes updating the same object at the same time, the lock() and unlock() primitives provided by the DSM subsystem are used to ensure consistency.